Kaupinoja sauna in English

 A sauna for all

 Kaupinoja sauna is open practically always, except the second Tuesday of the month, when maintenance works are done.
+In the summertime sauna is closed for yearly maintenance.
 Exceptions will be notified on the notice board in the frontpage.
 The person heating the sauna (stoker) sells the entrance-tickets, and also soft drinks and sausages for frying in tyhe grill.
 The stokers are empleyd by the association, all other works are done by volunteers together (sc. "talkoot" in Finnish).

 The big sauna can be rented for private use only outside opnening hours.
 The takkatupa premises and the adjoining small eletrically heated sauna can be rented for private occasions.
 See the info, check the calendar and call the Tupatonttu to make a reservation!